-While other forms of bullying remain prevalent, cyberbullying is already a significant issue for many young people.
-Troon School recognise that staff, parents and children need to work together to prevent this and to tackle it whenever it occurs.
+While other forms of bullying remain prevalent, online bullying is already a significant issue for many young people.
+Rainbow MAT recognise that staff, parents and children need to work together to prevent this and to tackle it whenever it occurs.

-School Governors, Head teachers and schools have a duty to ensure that: bullying via mobile phone or the Internet is included in their mandatory anti-bullying policies, that these policies are regularly updated, and that teachers have sufficient knowledge to deal with cyberbullying in school3.
+CEOs, School Governors, Headteachers/Head of Schools and schools have a duty to ensure that:

+bullying via mobile phone or the Internet is included in their mandatory anti-bullying policies, that these policies are regularly updated, and that teachers have sufficient knowledge to deal with online bullying in school3.

-$^{{}^2\,\}text{Research commissioned by the Anti-Bullying Alliance from Goldsmiths College, University of London}\\$
+2 Research commissioned by the Anti-Bullying Alliance from Goldsmiths College, University of London

-3 The School Standards and Framework Act 1998 require schools to have anti bullying policies; the anti bullying policy should include or refer to a cyberbullying policy.
+3 The School Standards and Framework Act 1998 require schools to have anti bullying policies; the anti bullying policy should include or refer to a online bullyingpolicy.
 The ICT policy should also refer to cbyerbullying

-Troon School ensures that:
+The Rainbow MAT ensures that:

-- the curriculum teaches pupils about the risks of new communications technologies, the consequences of their misuse, and how to use them safely including personal rights - all e-communications used on the school site or as part of school activities offsite are monitored - clear policies are set about the use of mobile phones at school and at other times when young people are under the school's authority - Internet blocking technologies are continually updated and harmful sites blocked - they work with pupils and parents to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about pupils and staff being accessed improperly from outside school - they work with police and other partners on managing cyberbullying.
+- the curriculum teaches pupils about the risks of new communications technologies, the consequences of their misuse, and how to use them safely including personal rights - all e-communications used on the school site or as part of school activities off-site are monitored - clear policies are set about the use of mobile phones at school and at other times when young people are under the school's authority - Internet blocking technologies are continually updated and harmful sites blocked - they work with pupils and parents to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about pupils and staff being accessed improperly from outside school - they work with police and other partners on managing online bullying.